TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Discussion

 \subsection{Cost Saving}

-Estimating the cost of the use of LLM API services at token level is very difficult~\cite{GPTPricing}.
-GPT-x costs depends on many factors, including type of task, prompt quality, customization, API call volume, and computational resources.
+Estimating the cost of using LLM API services at token level is a non trivial task~\cite{GPTPricing}.
+Costs depend on many factors, including type of task, prompt quality, customization, API call volume, and computational resources.
 Nevertheless, the model size is the most relevant feature when considering model inference cost.
-Therefore, we want to make an exercise to illustrate how we should think about the potential cost savings of our pipeline.
+Neither OpenAI nor Anthropic have officially disclosed the size of their most recent models.
+There have been attempts of estimate the size of these models by comparing them with open-source models, reaching a general consensus estimate for the GPT-4o and Sonnet 3.5 models of around 200 billions parameters, placing models such as Sonnet 4, GPT-4.1 and Opus 4.1 at even higher values~\cite{abacha2025medecbenchmarkmedicalerror, epoch2024frontierlanguagemodelshavebecomemuchsmaller}.
+Although not knowing their sizes exactly, we want to make an exercise to illustrate how we should think about the potential cost savings of our pipeline.
 Our proposal should consider the gain/losses of processing text, which for cost purposes is measured by its \textit{size}.
 The relevant text fragments are:

-\textbf{Extra inputs ($I$)} : the cost of extending the prompt to specify the task of omitting function words.
-Specifically for our pipeline, the difference between size($Q$) and size($Q,\mathcal{P}(S)$).
+\textbf{Extra inputs ($I$)} : The extra text added to the prompt to specify the task of omitting function words.
+Specifically for our pipeline, the size of $\mathcal{P}(I,W)$.

-\textbf{Gained output ($G$)}: the gains from saved tokens compared to the vanilla generation.
+\textbf{Gained output ($G$)}: the gains of saved tokens compared to the vanilla generation.
 This is the difference between size($A$) and size($A_D$).

-\textbf{Reconstruction inputs ($I_R$)}: the cost of querying for the reconstruction task.
+\textbf{Reconstruction inputs ($I_R$)}: the query for the reconstruction task.
 This is equivalent to size($A_D$).

-\textbf{Reconstruction output ($O_R$)}: the cost of generating the final output.
+\textbf{Reconstruction output ($O_R$)}: the text generated for the final output.
 This is equivalent to size($A$).

 On the other hand, we express the input/output costs per size unit using the same subscripts as models.
 So, let $C^i_D, C^o_D$ be the input and output cost for the generation model, and $C^i_R, C^o_R$ the input and output cost for the reconstruction model.
 The requirement framework for which our pipeline application would make sense is expressed by the formula: